yehorderehus/Rocket-FUBAR/README.md

 **Max Printed Weight**: Ensure the total weight of the components does not exceed 120 g.

-### Do not forget about the Parachute and 3 mm Guide Rod
+### Mount and Payload have to be glued; and do not forget about the Parachute and 3 mm Guide Rod